Kirsten1996/mockup_project/README.md

 - Using the atomic design principle [<--- For more info](https://andela.com/insights/structuring-your-react-application-atomic-design-principles/)
 - Using Plop to generate components so that unit testing, styling and everything you need is generated for you (checkout scripts in package.json)

+#### Bodyloader

+- When creating a new component ```npm generate```

+- When you'd like for the organism to appear in the body-loader:

+- /src/containers/CMSPage/bodyLoader.js

+- Run ```npm body-loader```

+This will set up your organism to align with what's coming from the endpoint:

+- It will use loadable to import components

+- It will add the component to a switch statement where the components are also also LazyLoaded.

+- The generic page will then map through all components from the endpoints provided refer to /src/containers/CMSPage/index